dev-goraebap/nestjs-mvc-tools/README.md

 It combines the [Edge.js](https://edgejs.dev/docs/introduction) template engine from AdonisJS with [Hotwired](https://hotwired.dev/) from Ruby on Rails to build modern web applications.
 In addition, you can use front-end libraries like TailwindCSS through an asset pipeline using [Vite](https://vite.dev/).

-A complete example can be found at [nestjs-mvc-is-coming](https://github.com/dev-goraebap/nestjs-mvc-is-coming).
+Examples can be found in the project's [tests/manual-test-app](./tests/manual-test-app).

 ## Developer's Note